Bidirectional Decoding

 Takeaway 2: In a highly stochastic environment, the optimal shorter action horizon policy outperforms the optimal longer action horizon policy.
 More formally, if temporal dependency decreases over the number of time steps, then $$ \min_{\pi_{h}} \mathbb{E}_{G} \left[\mathcal{L}(\pi_{h}, \pi^*)| C \right] < \min_{\pi_{h+d}} \mathbb{E}_{G} \left[ \mathcal{L}(\pi_{h+d}, \pi^*)| C \right] $$

-Takeaway 3: This analysis motivates us to use closed-loop operations, to maximize reactivity to environment stochasticity, while increasing temporal consistency through resampling techniques.
+Takeaway 3: This analysis motivates us to use closed-loop operations, to maximize reactivity to environment stochasticity, while increasing temporal consistency through guided resampling.

 Real World Experiments: Dynamic Moving Objects